maikro-hikki/doctor-schedule-api/README.md

 3. Create a doctor: `http://localhost:8000/add-doctor`
    - Creates a doctor based on the given information in the request body.
    - The request body will include information about the doctor, available time slots, and hospital ID.
    - To associate a doctor with a hospital, the hospital have to be registered into the database first, which can then be associated with the doctor using the hospital ID.
+A helper API for registering a hospital has been implemented to help with the demo as seen in point 4.
    - An example request body will look as such:
      ```python
      {